Jury Management Department is responsible for the selection and accommodation of the

 Pool are prorated among the cases scheduled to go to trial for that week, thus reducing

 the cost to each scheduled trial.

-Pool Assembly Room is located on the sixth floor of the Lafayette Parish Courthouse.
+Pool Assembly Room is located on the third floor of the Lafayette Parish Courthouse.
 The

 room contains a number of facilities for use in your leisure time: television, card